Mansions/website-docs/en/faq.md

 -----------------------

-- **Is there a patcher for ripple?**
+- **Is there a patcher for mansion?**
 - No, you can change server by editing the hosts file with our switcher.
-[Instructions here](https://ripple.moe/doc/1).
+[Instructions here](https://osu.themansions.nl/doc/1).

 -----------------------

 - **Can I have ripple's source code?**
--  Ripple is fully open source, you can see it [here](https://git.zxq.co/ripple/ripple).
+-  Mansion is fully open source, you can see it [here](https://github.com/Mansions).

 -----------------------

 - **Why are osu!direct and other in-game supporter perks free?**
-- We think that osu! direct is very cool and it's a shame people have to pay to have it, that's why we're offering it for free on Ripple.
+- We think that osu! direct is very cool and it's a shame people have to pay to have it, that's why we're offering it for free on Mansion.
 If you like what we do, please consider a [donation](/donate)

 -----------------------

 - **My problem is not listed here**
-- Join our [discord](https://discord.gg/0rJcZruIsA6rXuIx) and ask your question in the #help channel of the server.
+- Join our [discord](https://discord.gg/EbbMmBR) and ask your question in the #help channel of the server.